katnovoa/classicArcadeGame/README.md

 # Fend-project-arcade-game

 ## What is the Classic Arcade Game
 A little recreation of the classic arcade game Frogger.
-The goal is to get your character from the grass over the road and into the water.
-The challenge is to avoid the bugs that travel on the road.
-If a bug is touched, the character is reset back at the beginning.
-Upon reaching the water, the user is also reset back to the beginning.
+The goal is to get your character from the grass over the road and into the water, all while avoiding collision with the ugly bugs

 ## Challange
 Avoid the bugs that travel on the road.
 If the player collides with the bugs, the player is reset back at the beginning.
 Upon reaching the water, User wins and gets the opportunity to start again.